tcadigan/reginleif/README.md

 Back in university I was into competitive programming.

-Fro practice we did some of the UVa challenges (http://uva.onlinejudge.org/index.php).
+For practice we did some of the UVa challenges (http://uva.onlinejudge.org/index.php).

 These as well are quite old.
 Likely not the best of code quality, but they got the job done.
 Some of them had really exotic test cases if I remember right.